fly-language/fly-language_examples/K-Coloring/README.md

 	__data = await __sqs.sendMessage(__params).promise();
 	__data = await __sqs.getQueueUrl({ QueueName: "termination-'${function}'-'${id}'"}).promise();
 	>>>
-}
 ```
 This funcition is made to evaluate a portion of individuals in a serverless environment.
-For this reason, results are formatted in a Json string, containing also the number of evaluated individuals and the __subMatrixPortion__ number.
-Results are sent to the client over a channel, ordered by __subMatrixPortion__ number and assigned to each evaluated individual.
+For this reason, results are formatted in a Json string, containing also the number of evaluated individuals and the __submatrixIndex__ number.
+Results are sent to the client over a channel, ordered by __submatrixIndex__ number and assigned to each evaluated individual.

 ### Selection Function